Kiki (social gathering)

-"Kiki" (alternately kiking or a ki), a term which started in ballroom culture, and was also for decades used in lesbian lingo to refer to a woman who was neither butch nor femme.
-The use of kiki as a gathering was later made more famous in the 2012 song "Let's Have a Kiki" by the Scissor Sisters.
+Kiki (alternately kiking or a ki), is a term which started in ballroom culture and is especially used in Black and LGBT communities.
+The use of kiki for a gathering was later made more famous in the 2012 song "Let's Have a Kiki" by the Scissor Sisters.
 Since the 2010s, the term has returned to popular usage within the LGBT community, being loosely defined as a gathering of friends for the purpose of gossiping and chit-chat.

 History

-Now referring to a social gathering, kiki developed as categorizations within different queer subcultures of ballroom culture as well as a mid-century American lesbian scene.
-The uses of this term thus all have historical ties to the LGBT community.

-The word kiki first evolved from the French word meaning to “to choke” or “to throttle.”
-In the 1930s, the word was used to describe gay men who took on either dominant or submissive roles when sexual relations arose.
-From the 1940s, the term was used to reference lesbian women who did not identify as either masculine butch or feminine femme within the lesbian community, particularly working class networks; this connotation of the word continued for decades, but seems distinct from the use as a social get-together.
-From the 1990s, kiki was being used to refer to people gathering together to have a good time.
-This usage came from Black queer Ballroom culture, which gained a wider public audience through the 1990 movie Paris Is Burning, in which Ballroom participants used kiki to refer to the sound of laughter.
+While the origins are unknown, it is now popularly used to refer to a social gathering.
+Kiki originated as part of Black queer house and ballroom culture, where it is believed to imitate the sound of laughter.

+This term gained a wider public audience through the 1990 movie Paris Is Burning.
 From ballroom culture, kiki began to bud off into its other scene, especially those particularly friendly towards Black/Latino members of the LGBT community, as depicted in the 2016 movie, Kiki.
 Post 2010, due in part to the release of "Let's Have a Kiki" by the Scissor Sisters, and the popularization of drag culture through RuPaul's Drag Race, the word found its way into mainstream culture.